makethpanda/cleanCpainter/README.md

 # CleanCPainter Command Line 🎨🖌️
+the shape drawing programming tool

-CleanCPainter is a command-line drawing tool that allows users to create and manage a variety of simple geometric shapes in a terminal.
+CleanCPainter is a command-line drawing tool realized by BOUDJEDID Julien and PHO Mattheo that allows users to create and manage a variety of simple geometric shapes in a terminal.
 Users can draw points, lines, circles, squares, rectangles, and polygons by entering specific commands.
 The shapes are then plotted on a fixed-size board, and the user can list, delete, or erase shapes as needed.

 ## Table of Contents